Area of intrinsic graphs in homogeneous groups: Introduction

-for every Borel set $B \subset \Sigma \cap \Omega'$, where $\T_x$ is the tangent subgroup of $\Sigma$ at $x$. \end{teo} The proof of \eqref{intro:duejac} can be obtained using some arguments of multilinear algebra, which are similar to those of \cite[Theorem~3.2]{CorMag22} and \cite[Theorem~5.4]{Mag12A}.
-However, in our general setting where the intrinsic graph has arbitrary codimension, it is rather interesting that the analogous ``algebraic arguments'' work using the rows of the differential $Df$ in place of the horizontal gradients of the components of $f$, see Section~\ref{sect:app} for the proof of Theorem~\ref{teo:arealevelset}.
+for every Borel set $B \subset \Sigma \cap \Omega'$, where $\T_x$ is the tangent subgroup to $\Sigma$ at $x$. \end{teo} The proof of \eqref{intro:duejac} can be obtained using some arguments of multilinear algebra, which are similar to those of \cite[Theorem~3.2]{CorMag22} and \cite[Theorem~5.4]{Mag12A}.
+However, in our more general setting, with intrinsic graphs of arbitrary codimension, it is rather interesting that the analogous ``algebraic arguments'' work using the rows of the differential $Df$ in place of the horizontal gradients of the components of $f$.
 We also point out that \eqref{formula-f} precisely extends \cite[Theorem 1.1]{CorMag22} from Heisenberg groups to general homogeneous groups.
+The proof of Theorem~\ref{teo:arealevelset} is given in Section~\ref{sect:arealevels}.

 We have already noticed that Theorem~\ref{teo:areauid} applies to a class of intrinsic graphs that might be smaller than that of Theorem~\ref{teo:areaIntro}.
 The $(\G,\M)$-regular sets of $\G$ in Theorem~\ref{teo:arealevelset} are uniformly intrinsically differentiable, \cite[Theorem~4.3.7]{CorniPhD}, hence they satisfy the assumptions of Theorem~\ref{teo:areauid}.
 On the other hand, this class of regular sets may constitute an even smaller class than that of Theorem~\ref{teo:areauid}.
-In fact, at the moment, it remains an intriguing open question to determine whether the graph of a uniformly intrinsically differentiable map is a $(\G,\M)$-regular set.
-The question is related to the validity of a suitable Whitney's extension theorem.
+In fact, to determine whether the graph of a uniformly intrinsically differentiable map is a $(\G,\M)$-regular set remains an intriguing open question.
+The problem is related to the validity of a suitable Whitney's extension theorem.
 Indeed, for $(\G,\R^k)$-regular sets of $\G$, where this theorem is available, a positive answer holds, \cite[Theorem 4.1]{DiD21}.

-In the special case of Theorem~\ref{teo:arealevelset}, the assumptions on the level set $\Sigma$ coincide with those of \cite[Theorem~1.1]{JNGV22}.
-However, a substantial difference appears between the two theorems.
-The approach in \cite{JNGV22} is essentially to apply \cite[Theorem~10]{Mag30} and \cite[Theorem~11]{Mag30}, and directly relate the Federer density with a suitable implicit definition of Jacobian.
-Precisely, the authors use \cite[Theorem~9]{Mag30} in the special case where both the Hausdorff measure or the spherical measure is considered.